CAIR-LAB-WFUSM/informatic_frame_selction/README.md

-# Otoscope Informative Frame Selector
+# LUCID: Intelligent Informative Frame Selection in Otoscopy for Enhanced Diagnostic Utilitys

 This project aims to automatically select the most **informative frame** from an otoscope video.
 Informative frames are essential for downstream tasks such as diagnosis and training machine learning models.
 This script ranks video frames based on a combination of three criteria.